dcrull/PUI2015_dcrull/citibikes/README.md

 ****************************************************************

 ***IMPORTANT: Due to issues with multiple files, the Citibike data MUST be downloaded and unzipped into the local directory.

+The files needed are saves as zips in the Git repo.